How Long Does It Take to Learn Python?

 To land a Python job, focus on:

-With determination and hard work, becoming a Python developer within a year is achievable.
+With determination and hard work, becoming a Python developer within a year is achievable for anyone learning Python who stays consistent.

 Is Python Easier to Learn Than Other Programming Languages?